camomilesson/Editorial-Team-Agentic-AI-System/README.md

 ## Requirements

 - Python 3.11 or newer
-- A Gemini API key for live model runs
+- A Gemini API key for live workflow and Monitor runs

 The project is currently tested with Python 3.14.
 A third-party `google-genai` deprecation warning may appear on Python 3.14; it does not